Transtura/application-test/readme.md

 </table>

-In the tables listed above we have the have an issue the following issues we have is Using the Data above, here are the expected deliverables:
+In the tables listed above we have the have an issue the following issues we have is Using the Data above, here are the expected deliverables: <br>
 Develop Endpoints:

 <ol>